 Chateau La Nerthe Vineyards, Wines, Winemaking

-The 90 hectare vineyard of Chateau La Nerthe has a terroir of rock, sand and loam soils.
+The 90 hectare vineyard of Chateau La Nerthe has a terroir of rock, sand, clay and loam soils.
 Much of the vineyards and the chateau are located southeast of the village.
+You can look at their vineyards as being placed in two large blocks.
+60 hectares of vines are adjacent and mostly in front of the chateau.
+There, you find more sand and clay in the terroir.
+The remaining 30 hectares are behind the chateau and abut the plateau of La Crau, which has more rocks and stones, known as galets in the region.
 Similar to what is planted at Chateau Beaucastel, the vineyards of Chateau La Nerthe are planted with all 13 types of grapes allowed in the Chateauneuf du Pape appellation.
 At Chateau La Nerthe, all the work in the vineyards is done using organic farming techniques.
 La Nerthe is one of the first estates to begin picking in the Chateauneuf du Pape appellation.

 To produce the wine at Chateau La Nerthe, the majority of the grapes are destemmed.
 Vinification takes place large, squat, conical shaped, French oak barrels.
 The grapes are all co-fermented.
+They are trying to mix things up here, so in time, you should expect to see several, new small vats added to their cellars, to help with more precise vinification.
+Some of those smaller vats will be used for specific parcels, which might only hold one specific variety.
 Techniques for aging varies, depending on the blend.
 The Mourvedre is aged in a combination of new and old, French oak barrels.
 The blend is Grenache and Syrah are aged in foudres and the Grenache and Cinsault are aged in traditional, concrete vats.

 The best vintages of Chateau La Nerthe are: 2016, 2015, 2012, 2010, 2009, 2007, 2005, 2001, 2000 and 1998.